Oma's Dampfnudeln – German Steamed Buns

-I was in such a hurry to eat the Dampfnudeln in the photo at the top, that I totally forgot to put the veggies on the plate.
-After all, who needs veggies when this steamed bun is drenched in roulades gravy?
+I was in such a hurry to eat the Dampfnudeln in the photo above, that I totally forgot to put the veggies on the plate.
+After all, who needs veggies when this steamed bun is drenched in rouladen gravy?
 Even the rouladen aren't necessary!

-Dampfnudeln are also known as German steamed buns ... because they truly taste like freshly baked buns, only without a crusty interior ... but a yummy crusty bottom.
+These are also known as German steamed buns… because they truly taste like freshly baked buns, only without a crusty interior… but a yummy crispy bottom.

 Show off your knowledge of German culture

 Although it's unlikely that there will be leftovers (unless you make more than you need), they are delicious sliced and fried in butter the next day.
-Topped with your favorite gravy/sauce, you'll enjoy them this way as well.
+Topped with your favorite gravy or sauce, you'll enjoy them this way as well.

-I've also added the leftover Dampfnudeln on top of some simmering goulash soup I was cooking the following day.
+I've also added leftovers on top of some simmering goulash soup I was cooking the following day.
 Covered and left to warm, they were ready to eat in about 5 - 10 minutes and fit wonderfully with the soup.
 A yummy "left-over" meal.
 Tasted just like freshly-made.

 Yeast is a living organism.
 At least, it should be for it to work in baking.
 That's why the little packets one buys have an expiry date.